curtisjhu/curtisjhu.github.io/_posts/2023-10-23-Wasserstein-Distances.markdown

 categories: applied maths, physics, graphics
 ---

-`YEAR-MONTH-DAY-title.MARKUP`

-# Wasserstein Distances

 The pythagorean theorem compares the distance between points.
 Dot product can compare the angles between vectors.
-How can we compare probability distributions?
+How can we compare "distance" between probability distributions?